Corey Bailey

 I’m using the term “copy” for this group because these files should be copied as

 opposed to backed up.
-The difference is that many backup schemes involve software
+The difference is that many backup schemes involve

-such as your computer’s main hard drive containing the operating system and all of
+large volumes such as your computer’s main hard drive containing the operating

-your software.
-Making a direct copy of the original files involving your family history
+system and all of your software.
+Making a direct copy of the original files involving

-computer system that they use.
+regardless of the computer system that they use.

 All your data on one drive?

-Sure, you can do that, If it all fits on one drive.
-You will actually need two drives;
+Sure, you can do that, if it all fits on one drive.
+You will actually need two drives:

 One for storage at home and one for off-site storage.
 External hard drives come

-large enough these days that you can copy all of your family data to one drive unless
+large enough these days that you can copy all of your family data to one drive

-drive.
-If that’s the case, give them successive names and identify the ones that are to
+than one drive.
+If that’s the case, give them successive names and identify the

-be stored off site.
+ones that are to be stored off site.

 Nothing lasts forever, and hard drives are no exception.

-They are electro-mechanical devices that are precisely made and are very delicate.
+They are electro-mechanical devices that are precisely made and are very

+delicate.
 Consider their life expectancy to be about 10 years in storage.
-Make sure that the

-drives to be stored are wrapped in padding of some kind (even boxed, if you have
+Make sure that the drives to be stored are wrapped in padding of some kind

-the room) in case they are accidentally dropped.
+(even boxed, if you have the room) in case they are accidentally dropped.

-If you plan to use stand alone hard drives, purchase them with tomorrow’s interface
+If you plan to use stand alone hard drives, purchase them with tomorrow’s

-storage and use an interface adapter.
 Be sure to check the data once a year or so.

 Solid State Drives?